cveith/PIcoHPSDR_Controller/README.md

 The release state is not used for most switches, but necessary for the external PTT and the Microphone PTT button.

-Detailed address information can be found in the [Pico Protocol Values.ods] file.
+The firmware is split of on a separate repository.
+Please see https://github.com/cveith/PIcoHPSDR_Controller_Firmware.
+Detailed address informations are in a Openoffice Calc file as well.